timsutton/python-macadmin-tools/README.md

 ## Client-side management: libraries and modules

-* [gpymacutil](https://github.com/google/macops) - Vast library of Python modules and tools for client management.
+* [gpymacutil](https://github.com/google/macops) - Vast library of Python modules and tools for client management developed by Google.
+* [Facebook IT-CPE](https://github.com/facebook/IT-CPE) - A suite of tools that Facebook uses to manage their fleet of over 10,000 client machines.
 * [U. of Utah Marriott Library Management Tools](https://github.com/univ-of-utah-marriott-library-apple/management_tools) - Python module for client management.
 * [pyfacts](https://github.com/chilcote/pyfacts) - Returns various 'facts' about a Mac.
 * [SavingThrow](https://github.com/sheagcraig/SavingThrow) - Returns information on whether a Mac has adware/malware installed, and includes an option for automatic removal.